 5. Ladurée (Champs Elysées)

-There really is no location like the Champs Elysées location, which, in addition to creating decadent macarons of every variety, serves up exquisite, seafoam green, classic beyond belief, pastel-hued interiors.
+But, trust me.
+There’s really no location like the Champs Elysées location, which, in addition to creating decadent macarons of every variety, serves up exquisite, seafoam green, classic beyond belief, pastel-hued interiors.

 We’re talking an Instagrammer’s playground people since you’ll be swimming in a sea of picture-perfect, pastel decor that is over the top wonderful, but still totally classy